Csantos07/Agile-Rails-6-Follow-Along/README.md

 I also want to hone in my methodology and process.
 How do I stay organized.
 How do I document my progress, dependencies, code, etc.

+# Iteration A2: Making Prettier Listings

+# 1.12.23 (10:30 AM)
+### In this Commit:
+- Added Seed Data
+- We styled the Products page

 ---
+#  Iteration A1: Creating The Product Maintenance App

 ## 1.10.23 (8:56 PM)

+### In this Commit:
 - Ran Migration
 - Updated the form for Product
 - Finished Iteration A1: Creating the Product Maintenance Application